 - Cobb Family Fellowship: The Cobb Fellowship was created by Charles E. Cobb, Jr., former Ambassador to Iceland and a member of the University's Board of Trustees.
 The Scholarship provides a living stipend for a graduate of the University of Iceland to study at the University of Miami for one year.

-Half Scholarships: There are also a multitude of opportunities to receive half-scholarships through one of our various organization and foreign law school partnerships.
+Half and Partial Scholarships: There are also a multitude of opportunities to receive half or partial scholarships through one of our various organization and foreign law school partnerships.